AnikeshSinha/CJ---Introduction-to-Python/README.md

 # CJ---Introduction-to-Python
-All the question with codes of  Coding Ninja Assignments.
+All the question with codes of  CN Assignments.